-Tips for Being Successful
+Tips for Testing Success

 Here are some tips and suggestions for making the most out of your experience:

-Finally, don’t exaggerate expectations, or you’ll end up disappointed.
-You aren’t going to make $2,000 per month testing websites through these marketplaces.
-You may, however, make $200 (or more) on the side if you’re ambitious and focused.
-In the beginning, your expectations should be just $20 or $30 per week unless you have a significant amount of time to commit to this side hustle.
+- Don’t inflate expectations: In the beginning, your expectations should be just $20 or $30 per week unless you have a significant amount of time to commit to this side hustle.